 Leading the way in energy transition process

-How the laboratory came to be
+How the Hydrogen Innovation Lab came to be

 Pietro Fiorentini began its hydrogen-journey in December 2018, by taking part in the Hy4Heat project conference in London.
 This event marked the beginning of the development of solutions in the hydrogen field.
 Already at this stage, the need emerged to test the behavior of existing natural gas products for their behavior with hydrogen.
 Because of the difficulty in finding external laboratories, and with the desire to be able to conduct extensive testing firsthand, the idea of designing a hydrogen laboratory came to the fore.